 What is RQ-DBT?

-Radically Queer DBT is a bunch of life skills to help things be easier.
+Radically Queer DBT is an innovative conversational class format for learning DBT Lite skills— basically a bunch of life skills to help things be easier.
 It takes standard DBT and adds practices for queer resilience and neuroqueer accommodation.
 The goal of RQ-DBT is to enjoy the life you have built.
 This group is an interactive skills class— we learn skills together, and we interact socially in the class with other QT+ND people.

 Standard DBT has 4 modules: core mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance.
 Radically Queer DBT takes these and adapts them for QT+ND needs, and adds QT+ND affirming frameworks and practices.
 For an illustrated overview, see The Cake of Radically Queer DBT.
 If you prefer something a little more buttoned up and academic, check out About Radically Queer DBT.